alukin/polyglot-test-quarkus/README.md

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

+**This repository will be archieved in a month or two because bug is finally fixed in release 1.13.0" I hope the bug will not apear again becuase Quarkus developers added tests for GraalVM polyglot feature.

 **THIS IS A BUG REPRODUCER for polyglot support in Quarkus.
 Polyglot support is brocken in Quarkus since 1.3.0 release due to class loader changes in Quarkus 1.3.0.**